 Visit the Achterhoek for its history

 The Achterhoek is one of the few regions that was not occupied by the Roman Empire when it ruled most of the area around it.
-The Roman legions only marched through the land that was inhabited by Germanic tribes.
-It was not considered strategically important by the Caesars and Emperors in the second and third centuries.
+The Roman legions only marched through the land that was inhabited by Germanic tribes, as this land was not considered strategically important by the Caesars and Emperors in the second and third centuries.
 That was fine with the German tribalists who preferred sauerbraten over the Mediterranean diet.

 The largest towns in the Achterhoek are Doetinchem, Winterswijk, and Zutphen.
 Doesburg and Zutphen are old Hanseatic cities and both have well-preserved centres with historical buildings dating back to the Middle Ages and the Renaissance.
 Both were members of a group of towns throughout Europe with great wealth.